bird0401/Visual-Entity-Linking/README.md

 - I train it by images exploited from wikimedia commons, the merits are
   - noise data is few
   - free license

+  - kg seems not to suitable for my research, this can only narrow down 30 types, which is not generally used for hyponym searching
+  - using wikidata as I wanted to use before

 ### other datasets
 - imagenet: labeled manually